Learning to Predict Vehicle Trajectories with Model-based Planning

 \section{Conclusion}

-We present a prediction framework PRIME that learns to predict vehicle trajectories with model-based planning.
+We present the prediction framework PRIME that learns to predict vehicle trajectories with model-based planning.
 PRIME guarantees the trajectory feasibility by exploiting a model-based generator to produce future trajectories under explicit constraints.
 It makes accurate trajectory predictions by employing a learning-based evaluator to capture implicit interactions in scene context and select future trajectories by scoring.
-Furthermore, the combination of model-based trajectory generation and learning-based trajectory selection relieves high dependency on long-term tracking.
-Our PRIME outperforms other state-of-the-art prediction models in prediction accuracy, feasibility, robustness and achieves the 1st place on the highly-competitive Argoverse Leaderboard.
-More beyond these performance metrics, our approach reasonably regularizes the prediction space and produces trajectory predictions with continuous information, which facilitates decision making and motion planning for self-driving vehicles.
-Moreover, it is compatible with various on-road information, such as vehicle types, traffic rules, etc. These advantages would highly beneficial to deployments in real systems.
+With the novel framework design, PRIME outperforms the state-of-the-art in prediction accuracy, feasibility, and robustness.
+Moreover, the advantages of reasonably regularizing trajectory space, predicting trajectories with continuous state, and the compatibility with on-road information would set our framework highly useful in real system deployment.